stevenchanin/dyslexia/README.md

 - **Audio**: Google Cloud Text-to-Speech & Speech-to-Text
 - **Infrastructure**: Vercel/Netlify (frontend), Railway/Render (backend), Auth0 (authentication)

+## Why This Project Matters

+### The Problem
+- **Effective dyslexia programs cost $100-600/month** - out of reach for low-income families
+- **4-5 million low-income US students have dyslexia** and lack access to proper intervention
+- Free alternatives are either assistive tools (text-to-speech) or scattered resources, not comprehensive programs
+- Schools lack sufficient trained staff to serve all students with dyslexia

+### The Solution
+This project aims to be the **first comprehensive, free, open-source dyslexia intervention program** that:
+- Provides evidence-based structured literacy instruction at zero cost
+- Includes progress tracking and WCPM measurement (rare in free tools)
+- Offers adaptive difficulty and gamification for engagement
+- Requires no professional oversight (families can start immediately)
+- Serves underserved populations: low-income families, rural areas, international users

+### The Impact
+Research shows **95% of children with dyslexia can achieve functional literacy** with appropriate intervention.
+By removing the cost barrier, this project could help millions of children who otherwise wouldn't receive effective support.

+See [COMPETITIVE_ANALYSIS.md](./COMPETITIVE_ANALYSIS.md) for detailed market analysis and competitive positioning.

 ## Current Status

 ✅ Research phase complete
 ✅ Feature design complete
 ✅ Technical architecture complete
+✅ Competitive analysis complete
 ⬜ Implementation phase - Ready to begin

 ## Getting Started